 Once your assessment has been completed, a referral will be made to the appropriate intervention.
 The referral environment is an opportunity to review your current (and past) drinking and/or drug using behaviors, relating to your driving privilege.
 This allows you to decide if there are problems and determine any corrections that may need to be made.
 Levels of intervention range on a continuum from a 10 hour DUI school (called an ADSAC course) and Victims Impact Panel to Residential Treatment, including aftercare.

 For those offenders receiving an alcohol or drug related license revocation on or before June 30, 2003 you must complete an ADSAC assessment and contact DPS to determine what recommendations you must follow.

-- If you have attended an alcohol and drug treatment program from an agency CERTIFIED BY ODMHSAS and want to submit treatment for consideration, please download the ADSAC cover form on this web site and send it to the address listed with a copy of your completion certificate.
+- If you have attended an alcohol and drug treatment program from an agency CERTIFIED BY ODMHSAS and want to submit treatment for consideration, please download the ADSAC cover form on this web site and either mail or fax it to the address listed with a copy of your completion certificate.